global-asp/asp-source/en/0015_together-were-strong.md

 her.
 Could she become a holy
 sister?

-“But nuns earn no salary,” said
+"But nuns earn no salary," said
 Father Bernard.
-“Perhaps you
+"Perhaps you
 should become a nurse?
-You'll be paid while you study.”
+You'll be paid while you study."

 ##
 Albertina took a train to